Carlos O'Donnell: Peninsular War

 In 1800, he was promoted to colonel and appointed teniente del rey (equivalent to the British lord-lieutenant) for Santa Cruz de Tenerife.

-Following the outbreak of the Peninsular War, O'Donnell was appointed interim commander general of the Canary Islands when the Junta de Canarias dismissed the incumbent, General Cagigal, after he had been accused of not supporting Fernando VII.
-The Junta Suprema de Sevilla later confirmed O'Donnell as the new commander general despite counter-accusations claiming that, in connivance with England, he had intended to declare the independence of the islands. and that he had orchestrated the rumours regarding his superior officer's allegiance.
+Following the beginning of Spanish involvement in the Peninsular War in 1808, O'Donnell was appointed interim commander general of the Canary Islands when the Junta de Canarias dismissed the incumbent, General Fernando de Cagigal, after he had been accused of not supporting Fernando VII.
+The Junta Suprema de Sevilla later confirmed O'Donnell as the new commander general despite counter-accusations claiming that he had intended to declare the islands' independence with British support and that he had orchestrated the rumours regarding Cagigal's allegiance.
 Once his appointment was confirmed, in October 1808 he sent two Infantry battalions and two Artillery companies, plus numerous provisions, to mainland Spain.
 That same month, he was promoted to field marshal.

 O'Donnell's request to be transferred to the mainland for active service in defending Spain was granted in June 1809.
 The following August he handed over his command to Field Marshal Carlos Luján and left for Cádiz shortly thereafter.
 He was given the command of the 2nd Infantry Division of the Ejército de la Izquierda, under Marquis de la Romana, and saw active service at Seville, in Portugal and in Extremadura.

-In March 1810, he was able to break the siege of Cáceres but the following month, having deployed his troops along the right bank of the Guadiana, near Alburquerque, to protect the flank of the Anglo-Portuguese Army, his vanguard suffered many casualties when attacked by General Reynier's troops.

-That October, the Ejército de la Izquierda was incorporated under the command of Wellington, and O'Donnell participated in the defence de Torres Vedras and the subsequent expulsion of Marshal Massena from Portugal.
+In March 1810, he was able to break the siege of Cáceres but the following month, having deployed his troops along the right bank of the Guadiana, near Alburquerque, to protect the flank of the Anglo-Portuguese Army, his vanguard suffered many casualties when attacked by General Jean Reynier's troops.
+That October, the Ejército de la Izquierda was incorporated under the command of the Duke of Wellington, and O'Donnell participated in the defence of the Lines of Torres Vedras and the subsequent expulsion of Marshal André Masséna from Portugal.
 O'Donnell was wounded on several occasions during this period.

 Following the death of General de la Romana, at the end of January 1811, O'Donnell requested to be transferred to Catalonia, where his brother Enrique, was captain general.
 However, he was instead appointed interim captain general of Valencia, post he was unable to take up until April.

-On 1 June 1811, as commanding officer of the 2nd Army, or Army of Valencia, he had under him, present under arms, a field army of 22,908 troops, including el Empecinado's Flying Column of 3,220 men, plus the garrisons of Sagunto, Oropesa, Peniscola, which numbered an additional 1,999 men.
+On 1 June 1811, as commanding officer of the 2nd Army, or Army of Valencia, he had under him, present under arms, a field army of 22,908 troops, including Juan Martín Díez's flying column of 3,220 men, plus the garrisons of Sagunto, Oropesa, Peniscola, which numbered an additional 1,999 men.